lauragift21/nuxt-workshop/README.md

 Views in Nuxt compose of App template, a Layout and an actual Page.
 In addition, we can define custom meta tags for the head section of each page which are important for SEO (Search Engine Optimization) and setup other custom options in a Page.

 ![views](./static/views.png)

+### Exercise 2:

+Create an About Page within the **Pages Directory** and populate it with a short description about yourself or your bio.

 ## File System Routing with Nuxt